tgihf/cyber-reference-notes/linux/techniques/privilege-escalation/sudo-for-privesc.md

 2. Determine if the `sudo` configuration is vulnerable.
 One of the following is an indication of a vulnerable configuration:

 - When `sudo` prompts the user for their password, asterisk feedback is provided
-- `pwfeedback` will be visibile when the user views their [[situational-awareness#Current User's Allowed and Disallowed sudo Commands|allowed sudo commands]]
+- `pwfeedback` will be visibile when the user views their [[linux-situational-awareness#Current User's Allowed and Disallowed sudo Commands|allowed sudo commands]]
 - `pwfeedback` is specified in `/etc/sudoers`

 3. If both the `sudo` version and configuration are vulnerable, download the exploit from [Saleem Rashid's Github repository](https://github.com/saleemrashid/sudo-cve-2019-18634), and compile it with the repository's `Makefile`.
 As always, it's best to compile it on the target machine or on a machine with the same operating system version.